Memory Class Reference

 -

-text-stream (default): The agent includes working memory updates directly in its responses using XML-like tags (
+text-stream (default): The agent includes working memory updates directly in its responses using XML tags containing Markdown (

 ).
 These tags are automatically processed and stripped from the visible output. -